Arkaeriit/baseconv/README.md

 ### Exiting

-To quit the program simply enter `exit` after the prompt.
+To quit the program, simply enter `exit` after the prompt.

+### Getting help

+To print a help message, enter `help` after the prompt or start the program with any argument.

 ### Instalation

-To install this program simply do
+To install, this program simply do

 ```bash
 make && make install.